 Office of Outreach and Health Disparities

-The Dan L Duncan Comprehensive Cancer Center, Baylor College of Medicine established the Office of Outreach and Health Disparities to ensure that the large, diverse and underserved population of Houston/Harris County receives the latest information about cancer prevention and treatment.
-The primary goal is to increase community-level awareness of cancer and cancer screening.
+The Dan L Duncan Comprehensive Cancer Center, Baylor College of Medicine established the Office of Outreach and Health Disparities in 2007 to ensure that the large, diverse and underserved population of our catchment area, the larger Houston area, benefit from innovative outreach, education, screening, and primary prevention strategies.

-- Conduct implementation science research to integrate evidence-based cancer screening interventions into current healthcare practice within our catchment area
+- Conduct implementation science research to integrate evidence-based cancer screening interventions into current health care practice within the greater Houston area

-- Develop and implement targeted strategies for outreach and education of high-risk and medically underserved populations in Harris County
+- Develop and implement targeted strategies for outreach and education of high-risk and medically underserved populations in the greater Houston area

 - Develop and publish culturally and linguistically appropriate cancer prevention education materials for patients and the public